-The artist lives and works in Montréal, Québec.
+The artist received her BFA in Visual Arts from Concordia University in 2021.
 Di Meglio participated in the Convergence Project-Artists and Neuroscientists collaborating in a year-long art-science project (Montreal, QC) in 2018.
 Her print series “Pathways” was recently exhibited as part of the Printmaking at the Edge exhibition at Dover Art Center (Dover, NH) and her Jerusalem series was published in Rencontre, no. 35, by editor in-chief Mme.
 Judith Tetreault.
 Di Meglio recently participated in the 60th Toronto Outdoor Art Fair in Toronto, Ontario.